 Your eligibility for need-based aid programs is based on the difference between the estimated costs associated with attending RIT and your Student Aid Index (SAI).
 Estimated costs include amounts for tuition, fees, housing, food, books, supplies, transportation, and personal expenses.
 If you plan to live at home with your parents and commute to RIT, your cost of attendance will not include university housing and food costs.

-Using the information you provided on the RIT Financial Aid Application, we have created an estimated federal SAI.
-Your SAI is a number that is used to determine your eligibility for financial aid.
+Your SAI is a number that estimates your family's financial strength and ability to pay for college.
+It's calculated from the information you provided on the RIT Financial Aid Application.
+RIT uses your assessed SAI to determine how much financial aid you may need.
 It is not the amount of money you (or your family) will be asked to pay for college.
-The official SAI is a number calculated by the U.S. Department of Education using information you provide on the Free Application for Federal Student Aid (FAFSA).

-The specific combination of need-based federal, state, and RIT-sponsored financial aid programs on your Estimated Financial Aid Offer is based on your financial need and the availability of funds.
+The specific combination of need-based federal, state, and RIT-sponsored financial aid programs in your Financial Aid Assessment is based on your financial need and the availability of funds.